-Writing a good essay or dissertation entails much more than the technical aspects of academic writing.
-It also means being very aware of language and knowing how to use it to your best advantage.
-This page provides simple tips for cleaner, clearer writing, and is updated regularly.
-These tips will improve your writing skills considerably.
+Writing anything well means being very aware of language and knowing how to use it to your best advantage.
+This page provides some simple tips for cleaner, clearer writing.
+Using them will improve your writing skills considerably.

 Don’t wait for inspiration

-When it comes to writing, there is a widely held myth about inspiration.
+When it comes to writing, there is a widely-held myth about inspiration.
 It goes something like this: wait till the mood hits, until that mysterious something outside yourself kicks in.
-The American writer Jack London offered some very good advice about such combination of procrastination and wishful thinking: ‘You can’t wait for inspiration.
+The American writer Jack London offered some very good advice about this combination of procrastination and wishful thinking: ‘You can’t wait for inspiration.
 You have to go after it with a club.’

 So when you’re writing something, whether it be a thesis or a piece of business writing, a college essay or a press release, don’t ever wait for inspiration; it is out there, waiting for you.